 It’s been 20 years, so what’s another two weeks?

-That’s what the Austin City Council decided on Thursday about the controversial plans to develop a swath of Northwest Austin known as the Champion tract.
+That’s what the Austin City Council decided Thursday evening about the controversial plans to develop a swath of Northwest Austin known as the Champion tract.

-The council once again delayed a vote on the tract, located near RM 2222 and Loop 360, after the city’s environmental officer provided new data late Wednesday to the council and concerned residents, providing more information about the amount of development possible under a 1996 settlement and the proposed agreement.
-The information addressed concerns that Council Member Alison Alter brought up at the Tuesday council work session.
+The council once again delayed a vote on the tract, located near RM 2222 and Loop 360, after the city’s environmental officer provided new data late Wednesday to the council and concerned residents about the amount of development possible under a 1996 settlement and the proposed agreement.
+The information addressed concerns that Council Member Alison Alter brought up at Tuesday’s council work session.

 After the vote, Alter, who has said she will vote against the agreement, addressed the dozens of residents who brought signs and spoke against developing the tract.

 “I’m with you, and I’m with the environment,” said Alter, who represents District 10, where the property is located.

 The council actually approved the agreement in November 2016, only to have a judge nix it last year after ruling that the city had not provided adequate public notice on what the item entailed.
 The agreement would allow a multifamily development of about 300 housing units.